ryanshepps/website/content/coop_work_reports/valueconnect.md

 **Skills**: Initiative.

 There are already a fair amount of unit tests in the mobile app, but there are no integration tests.
 Time and time again, we’re about to release a new version of the app, but someone finds an issue in an obscure area.
 The culprit?
 A code change on a completely different side of the app.
-Unit tests are great for testing isolated parts of your code base.
-Integration tests make sure that those isolated parts are working in cohesion with each other.
+Unit tests are great for testing isolated parts of the code base.
+Integration tests ensure isolated parts are working in cohesion with each other.

 The next step to catching bugs in the mobile app is to add integrations tests.
-Once I was browsing some open source code to check out how they do things in react-native.
-I came across this cool integration test library called Detox.
-It looks awesome, has pipeline capabilities, and works with [React Native](https://reactnative.dev/docs/getting-started).
+Once I was browsing some open source code to check out how they do things in [React Native](https://reactnative.dev/docs/getting-started).
+I came across this cool integration test library called [Detox](https://github.com/wix/Detox).
+It looks awesome, has pipeline capabilities, and works with React Native.

 As with the last goal, I am unable to complete this goal.
 I see it as a side-effect of my opportunity to work in this field.
-It’s fast paced.
 I’m not going to waste time dwelling on my failure, rather I’ve already developed goals for the new project that I’m working on.

 # Conclusion